biotz/hydrogen.module.core/README.md

 For this reason it usually starts with `:add-example-api? true` option to make running demo more effortless.
 The default for this option is `false` so there's probably nothing for you to care about :)

-#### Note
+#### \[1\]Note

 Figwheel expects files with .js extension inside its source directories to be a foreign library.
 And foreign libraries **MUST** declare a namespace.
 In fact, figwheel assumes it, and if it doesn't find it and can't map the file back to a source file, it bombs out with a NullPointerException.

-So even if this is *NOT* a foreign library, but just an externs file, add a namespace declaration to prevent figwheel from crashing.
+So even if externs files are *NOT* foreign libraries, make sure you add a namespace declaration to your externs files to prevent figwheel from crashing.

 Like this: `goog.provide('google.maps');`